misha4323223/ProductShowcase/replit.md

 ## Overview

 Sweet Delights is an e-commerce platform specializing in sweets (chocolates, candies, cookies) and accessories.
 The application features a visually appealing interface with a warm, playful aesthetic inspired by confectionery design.
-Built as a full-stack TypeScript application using React and Express, it provides a modern shopping experience with product browsing, cart management, and responsive design.
+Built as a static React TypeScript application deployed on GitHub Pages with Firebase backend (Firestore, Authentication, Cloud Functions), it provides a modern shopping experience with product browsing, cart management, automated stock notifications, and responsive design.

 ## User Preferences